encode/starlette/docs/graphql.md

 !!!
 Warning

-    GraphQL support in Starlette is now **deprecated** and will be removed in a future release.
+    GraphQL support in Starlette is **deprecated** as of version 0.15 and will be removed in a future release.
 Please consider using a third-party library to provide GraphQL support.
 This is usually done by mounting a GraphQL ASGI application.
 See [#619](https://github.com/encode/starlette/issues/619).
     Some example libraries are: